AlizaNawaz-Dev/Data_science/Month: 2/Week3/SQL Database/Introduction To Database.md

 # What is a Database?
 - **Organized** collection of related information.
-- Set up for easy access, management and updating of Data.
+- Set up for easy access, management and updation of Data.

 ## Database Mangment System(DBMS):
 - DBMS is **not actual database** it's a software program that help users to create and maintain databases.